orallony/AWS/Lab 04 - Working with Amazon S3.md

 3. Drag and drop a file (e.g., image, text, PDF) or use **Add files** to choose one.
 4. Click **Upload** at the bottom of the page.
 5. After the upload finishes, click on the file name to view details.

-✅ You can now see file metadata and access options.

----

 ## Task 3: Set Permissions and Test Access